 I was the first Samaritan National Co-ordinator for prisons in Scotland and after about 8 years almost all the prisons in Scotland had Listener Schemes up and running.
 I did a lot of non Samaritan prison work for the SPS and I was nominated for the prestigious Butler Trust Award.
 I stood down from prison work after eight years and started on a new project.

 At this time the Samaritans had their Dundee Samaritan centre at 10 Victoria Chambers, which was not suitable for a number of reasons.
 It could not be converted for the use by disabled people and its entrance attracted drunks and undesirables.
 I managed to raise from the Big Lottery over ¼ million pounds and we bought land at 6 Old Glamis Road, Dundee and built a purpose designed new, disabled friendly, building.
 I also raised £30,000 from other Trusts and Foundations in order to purchase all new equipment.
 I am now the official ‘Fundraising Co-ordinator’ for the branch.
 At the age of 72, (2006), I have at last mastered my fears of speaking in front of people and I do some of the outside and, in-house, training with the aid of PowerPoint presentations.
+For the 2014 New Year's honours list I was honoured with an MBE for Samaritan and prisoner Listener work.
+The investiture was on July first at Hollyrood Palace.

 During all my life I have been an avid photographer and started with an original box brownie.
 In those days it was all black and white and I used to do all my own developing and printing.
 My portrait work sold nicely and I am now seldom without a camera near by.
 Some of my pictures are displayed on this website.

 For pets I have always liked cats and have seldom been without one or more.
 I am able to personalise a cat and I can have a very close relationship with them.
 No wonder the Egyptians so revered their cats!
+Strange it is that I now have and love a Cocker Spanial.

 One of the reasons that I retired from my broking firm 7 years early was that a computer terminal arrived on my desk and I felt that I was too old for all that new technology.
 After I had retired, and when my portable electric typewriter broke I took it to a shop in Dundee and explained the situation.
 They had me type on a keyboard and press ctrl P to see what I had done and then told me that I was working a computer.
 I was sold, and have never looked back.
 I now use the most up-to-date PC all the time and find it fascinating, especially because of its enormous potential.